MicrosoftDocs/learn/learn-pr/azure/msgraph-extensibility/resources/design-doc.md

     - Validate
 -->

-1. Explore extension options for adding custom properties to Microsoft Graph
+1. Choose extension options for adding custom properties to Microsoft Graph
 2. Add, query, and update custom properties and their associated data through Microsoft Graph
 3. Use data in custom properties to extend your application